01 July 2025 06:18:25

 Danilo Correale - Diranno che li ho uccisi io

-The film is the result of an in-depth investigation on Italian cinema from the 1950s to the 1980s that for various reasons had been kept in archives as a screenplay, or in the minds of directors as an idea, without being developed into a film due to censorship.
+The film is the result of an in-depth investigation into Italian cinema from the 1950s to the 1980s, which, for various reasons, remained boxed away in archival folders in the form of screenplays, or in directors’ minds as ideas, never becoming films due to censorship.

-"They will say I killed them" is a film that tries to recreate fragments of this forgotten cinema, in an immersive game of lights, shadows, and camera work.
-All the different screenplays emerged from the research and texts that nourished Correale’s desire and investigation feature themes and taboos such as European colonialism, feminism, armed fight, resistance, class difference, and religion, as well as different film styles, which inspired the making of this film.
+“Diranno che li ho uccisi io” is a film that attempts to reconstruct fragments of this forgotten cinema, through an immersive play of lights, shadows, and camera movements.
+Among the various screenplays uncovered during Correale’s research and readings that fueled this desire and inquiry, themes and taboos such as European colonialism, feminism, armed struggle, resistance, class difference, and religion emerge, along with a variety of cinematic styles that inspired the creation of the film.

-This film connects six screenplays both in terms of ideas and in a purely evocative way, but also six film genres and six under-represented topics, from the fall of Fascism to the birth of Italian private television.
+This film ideally connects, in a purely evocative form, six screenplays, as well as six cinematic genres and six underrepresented topics from the fall of fascism to the birth of Italian private television.

-“In the period of time before the production, mixed feelings were arising, moments of euphoria and dejection that could only become meaningful thanks to an act of resistance against a political present that was becoming less and less habitable.
-Hence, the necessity of building a counter-narrative for a big little story: not only that of cinema and its contribution to Italian mass culture, from post-fascism to 1984, but also that of a collective cultural history which urgently needs to be undone and rewritten”, writes Danilo Correale in his director’s notes accompanying the book.
+“In the period leading up to production, opposing emotions alternated—moments of euphoria and discouragement—which only an act of resistance to an increasingly uninhabitable political present could give meaning to.
+Hence the need to build a counter-narrative of a small yet significant history: not only that of cinema and its contribution to Italian mass culture, from post-fascism to 1984, but also of a collective cultural history that urgently needs to be deconstructed and rewritten,” writes Danilo Correale in the director’s notes accompanying the publication.

-A special screening of the film is going to be presented at Magazzino Italian Art, in Cold Spring - New York, on 17 November 2018.
+A special screening of the film will be presented at Magazzino Italian Art, in Cold Spring – New York, on November 17, 2018.
+“Diranno che li ho uccisi io” is also the title of the artist’s book published by Nero Edizioni (Rome), to be released in September 2019.

 BIOGRAPHY